 - Graduate employment rate (from IPEDS data)

 With these criteria, BDC ensures that students will be seeing a real return on their investment of time, money, and energy.
+The best finance undergraduate programs prove their ROI.

+Anyone looking for the best undergraduate finance program can stop here.
 All of the institutions ranked in the Best Bachelor’s Degree in Finance ranking are regionally accredited, and most business schools are accredited by the AACSB – the gold standard in business education accreditation.

 1. Bentley University Department of Finance